SebasSaenz/chickenphages/README.md

   minlen=5000
 ```

-## Virus identification and quality
+## Virus identification and quality {#virus-identification-and-quality}

-This step describes how viral sequences are predicted from metagenomic assemblies and assessed for completeness and contamination using geNomad and CheckV.
+This step describes how viral sequences are predicted from metagenomic
+assemblies and assessed for completeness and contamination using geNomad
+and CheckV.

 ```
 # Runs the full geNomad pipeline to identify viral genomes and MGEs from filtered contigs.